damonmcc/damonmcc.github.io/index.md

 keywords: Damon, McCullough, research, cardiovascular, optical mapping, electrophysiology, 3D printing, Python, MatLab
 ---

-As a Research Technician for Dr. Nikki Posnack at [Children's National Medical Center](https://childrensnational.org/research-and-education/sheikh-zayed/research-laboratories/nikki-posnack/research), I assist with experiment designs, analyze optical/ECG data, and create figures for publication.
+As a Research Technician for [Dr. Nikki Posnack](https://childrensnational.org/research-and-education/sheikh-zayed/research-laboratories/nikki-posnack/research) at Children's National Medical Center, I assist with experiment design, analyze optical/ECG data, and create figures for publication.

-MatLab, Python, and 3D printing are my primary tools for contributing to Dr. Posnack's research interests: investigating the influence of pharmacological and toxicological exposures on cardiovascular and autonomic function.
+MatLab, Python, and 3D printing are my primary tools for contributing to our lab's work of investigating the influence of pharmacological and toxicological exposures on cardiovascular and autonomic function.
+We use subcellular mechanistic studies, 3D tissue engineered cardiac models, wholeheart optical mapping, and in vivo electrophysiology.

 <!-- His research interests include analyzing the effectiveness of treat-based incentives such as recycling and getting the mail, as well as designing new methods to protect humans from the adverse effects of rolling trash receptacles. -->